 This course will help prepare students for college and potentially allow them to earn up to 3 university credits upon successful completion of the AP exam.
 Students are expected to take the AP exam in May, and the course is taught with this expectation in mind.
 Please note that this is a 0.5 credit course.
 Students generally combine this course with AP Macroeconomics to earn a full credit toward graduation.
 This course does not satisfy the Virginia graduation requirement that all students take an Economics and Personal Finance course.

 - No other courses are required to be taken or complete before beginning study in AP Microeconomics.
 Strong math reasoning and graphing skills, however, are essential prerequisites for success in the course.

 Course Texts and Materials

-- Advanced Placement Economics: Microeconomics: Student Edition (Fourth Edition), by John S. Morton and Rae Jean B. Goodman.
+- Advanced Placement Economics: Microeconomics: Student Edition (Fourth Edition)

 - 5 Steps to a 5: AP Microeconomics 2017